Wilhelmino Sy-Alvarado: Vice Governor of Bulacan (2019–2022)

-Prior to the 2019 local elections, Alvarado switched places with incumbent vice-governor Daniel Fernando and ran for vice-governor as they are both term-limited; Fernando and Sy-Alvarado won the elections respectively, beating incumbent Malolos City mayor Christian Natividad and incumbent 5th District Board Member Josef Andrew Mendoza.
+Prior to the 2019 local elections, Sy-Alvarado switched places with incumbent vice-governor Daniel Fernando and ran for vice-governor as they are both term-limited; Fernando and Sy-Alvarado won the elections respectively, beating incumbent Malolos City mayor Christian Natividad and incumbent 5th District Board Member Josef Andrew Mendoza.

-2022 gubernatorial bid
+2022 & 2025 gubernatorial bids

-Alvarado ran for governor in 2022 under PDP–Laban, but lost to erstwhile long-time ally Governor Daniel Fernando in general election.
-His running mate for vice governor was former governor Joselito Mendoza.
+Sy-Alvarado ran for governor in 2022 under PDP–Laban, but lost to erstwhile long-time ally Governor Daniel Fernando.
+His running mate for vice governor was former Governor Jonjon Mendoza, who also lost.

+He ran once again for governor in 2025 under Reporma, but still lost to Fernando.

 Personal life

-He married Maria Victoria Reyes, whom he met while he was working full-time in the fishpond industry in 1976.
+Sy-Alvarado married Maria Victoria Reyes, whom he met while he was working full-time in the fishpond industry in 1976.
 They have seven children.
 She succeeded him and served as representative of the 1st district of Bulacan from 2007 to 2016.